These Are the Heart Attack Symptoms That Are Most Frequently Misdiagnosed

 Learn about the five heart tests that can save your life.

 Fear, panic or a sense of impending doom can actually be a symptom of a heart attack.
 You’re likely subconsciously sensing changes inside your body, as the sympathetic nervous system is activated and things like blood pressure and heart rate are affected.
 A real panic attack usually passes in about 20 minutes, says Mulvagh.
 “With a heart attack, that impending-doom sensation sticks around.”

 If your blood vessels dilate in response to a heart problem, it can cause your blood pressure to drop.
 Similarly, if a damaged heart is having difficulty pumping blood, you may have decreased oxygen to your brain.
 It’s unlikely that your only symptom of a heart attack is dizziness or light-headedness, but this could be part of the bigger picture.
-When the Heart and Stroke Foundation reported in 2018 that 78 per cent of women didn’t recognize early subtle symptoms of an impending heart attack, dizziness was among them.
+When Heart and Stroke reported in 2018 that 78 per cent of women didn’t recognize early subtle symptoms of an impending heart attack, dizziness was among them.

 These are the 50 best foods for your heart.

 Most of the time, there’s nothing to be concerned about if you feel your heart occasionally skipping a beat, as long as you’re not having other heart attack symptoms.
 “If it’s dangerous, generally the person’s going to have some other symptoms,” says Grierson.
 Also, when heart palpitations are linked to a heart attack, they tend to be ongoing.